plusplusslack/pluspl.us/plusplus/content/sunset.md

 ##### Q: Are there any replacement options?

 A: Other Slack apps may provide similar functionality.
 Alternatively, the code for pluspl.us will remain available on [Github](https://github.com/plusplusslack/pluspl.us) should you wish to run an instance for your own Slack team.
+See [this branch](https://github.com/plusplusslack/pluspl.us/tree/pre-sunset) for the code prior to the sunset.